Gajendra-Saini/Customer-RFM-Analysis/README.md

    ```
 3. Run the Jupyter notebook or Python script to view the analysis results.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ---

-Feel free to adjust any parts to better reflect your style or any additional details you want to include!
+Feel free to adjust any details or formatting as needed!